Notebook 5 - The Real-Data Risk Run

 Key output

-The notebook reproduces the expected sandy-soil drought pattern on live data and generates ranked district-level risk outputs for stakeholder interpretation.
+The notebook reproduces the expected sandy-soil drought pattern on live data and generates ranked district-level risk outputs for interpretation.
+The ranking is only useful when it travels with its explanation.

 Decision framing: rankings are intended for triage and investigation, not as a final policy recommendation in isolation.